02 October 2025

 How will the introduction of EES affect school groups?

-Some airports may begin using EES from 12 October (although there’s currently no confirmed list of which airports will go live first).
+EES isn't yet fully live at all airports due to the phased rollout.
 Airports are generally better equipped to manage new systems like this, but some delays should be expected on arrival at your destination during the transition.

 The system is good news for groups in the long run, as it’ll automate border controls and mean you no longer need your passport stamped (so, eventually, it should make passing through border control a bit quicker).